-A. Some positions also require successful completion of a pre-employment medical examinations which includes drug and alcohol screening background investigation, a psychological evaluation, and criminal background investigation.
-All candidates must demonstrate the ability to perform the essential functions of the position.
+If applicable, some positions require successful completion of pre-employment, post-offer medical examinations which can include drug and alcohol screening, a physical capacity test, background investigation, psychological evaluation, and criminal background investigation.
+All candidates must demonstrate the ability to perform the essential functions of the job as stated in the <a href="https://www.governmentjobs.com/careers/cowashingtonor/classspecs" target="_blank">classification specification</a> of the position.

-A. Washington County only hires U.S. citizens and individuals lawfully eligible to work in the U.S. Every new hire will be required to complete an Employment Verification Certification (Form I-9).
+Washington County only hires U.S. citizens and individuals lawfully eligible to work in the U.S. Every new hire will be required to complete an Employment Verification Certification (Form I-9).

 Individuals employed in executive-level positions or in positions subject to Peace Officer Standards and Training must be citizens or permanent residents of the U.S.